Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Analysis of planning capability

 \paragraph{Context-free grammar results.} We generate sentences of length $[16,67]$ from $\cfg$ rules, and for each sample select a prefix length $T \in [8,24]$ uniformly at random before, with the model generating the remaining continuation.
 For $\mntl$ and $\mmtl$, Figure~\ref{fig:cfg_nmi} reports the $\nmi$ between $\Zbig$ and $\Zh$ across $\tau\geq0$.
 Because $\cfg$ tokens have intrinsic meaning and are significantly governed by local syntactic constraints, it is expected that prefix computations correlate most strongly with the first few generated tokens.
 Indeed, $\Zbig$ retains the highest information about the decision state for $\tau=0$, and by $\tau=10$ the $\nmi$ drops to roughly one-fifth of its initial value.
-This indicates that the pre-output computation encodes a short-horizon plan tied mainly to the next few tokens. $\mmtl$ exhibits a similar pattern, with a slightly slower decay for $\tau < 10$, suggesting that the MTP loss does not substantially extend the horizon of pre-output computation in a model well-trained on CFG.
+This indicates that the pre-output computation encodes a short-horizon plan tied mainly to the next few tokens. \camera{We observe the same rapid decay of $\nmi$ when scaling the LM to $0.3$B parameters ($\apndx$~\ref{appx_sect:larger_model_exp}.} $\mmtl$ exhibits a similar pattern, with a slightly slower decay for $\tau < 10$, suggesting that the MTP loss does not substantially extend the horizon of pre-output computation in a model well-trained on CFG.

 \paragraph{Path finding results.} On $\pfshort$ and $\pflong$, we trained models on NTP and MTP losses.
 Because the start and end nodes are fixed tokens, the challenge lies in predicting the correct intermediate nodes ($\tau=1, 2$ for $\pfshort$ and $\tau=1, 2, 3, 4$ for $\pflong$) that connect them.
 We therefore focus our analysis on the intermediate positions and compute $\nmi$ as defined in Eq.~\ref{eq:mi_nmi}.
 Figure~\ref{fig:pf_nmi} shows $\nmi$ across the generated path as well as the accuracy of correctly finding the whole path.
 For $\pfshort$, we see similar $\nmi$ trends across generated tokens for both $\mmtl$ and $\mntl$, which both attain high accuracy.
 Interestingly, prefix computations encode more information about the \emph{second} intermediate node than about the first.
 A likely explanation is that there is less uncertainty about the final token given the edge information and that the model spares more pre-output computation to find the last token.
 This resembles a strategy to work backwards from the goal, as a human solving this task might do.
 Similarly, for $\pflong$, in Figure~\ref{fig:pf_nmi}, both $\mntl$ and $\mmtl$ prefix computations encode a comparatively high amount of MI about the future tokens, unlike to the steady decay seen in $\cfg$.
 This suggests that pre-output computations are not limited to the next token but also embed plans for upcoming positions, reflecting deliberate allocation of capacity toward future outputs.
 This finding is aligned with previous research on training LMs to exploit this reverse-solving approach, which has been shown to improve performance \citep{bachmann2024the}.
 Taken together, these results indicate that LMs trained with both NTP and MTP loss can exhibit non-myopic behavior when trained on tasks that demand it.
 Lastly, in the $\pflong$ experiment, we observe that the nMI of $\mmtl$ is slightly more uniform across $\tau$ than that of $\mntl$, which is a likely explanation for its higher accuracy by better predicting the earlier (harder) tokens along the generated path.